Skip to main content

+Object Storage is compatible with the Amazon S3 API, which allows you to operate resources using AWS CLI.
 This Nebius AI Cloud reference shows you how to set up and configure AWS CLI and how to use it to work with buckets and objects complemented with useful parameters you can apply.
+For the list of supported Amazon S3 features and the few exceptions, see Amazon S3 API Compatibility Reference.

 Use the s3 rb (“remove bucket”) command to delete an empty bucket: